offbynull/learn/Biology/input/input.md

  * In a incomplete dominance scenario, the child's color may end up being pink because both the red and the white allele express together and blend.
  * In a co-dominance scenario, the child may end up having blotches of red and white as its colors because both the red and the white allele express but are discrete.

-A real-life example of incomplete dominance is blood type.
+Rarely ever is there only 2 alleles for a gene.
+A real-life example of dominance is blood type.
 3 alleles are present: A, B, and O. A and B have incomplete dominance while O is recessive.
-If the genotype for a person's blood type is...
+If the alleles for a person's blood type is...
  * [AB]/[BA], their blood type (phenotype) is AB.
  * [AA], their blood type (phenotype) is A.
  * [BB], their blood type (phenotype) is B.